 5 Great qualities that make children our role models

 Children, children, children!
-If you are a mom you adore your children and anything regarding your child brings a lot of emotions depending on what season you are in through the journey of motherhood.
+If you are a mom you adore your children and anything regarding your child brings a lot of emotions depending on what season you are going through in the journey of motherhood.

-Children make us laugh with their sheer innocence, can irritate us during those tantrum terrible two years and make us proud when they go through a milestone like turning 16 or graduating from University.
+Children make us laugh with their sheer innocence, can irritate us during those tantrum terrible two years and make us proud when they go through a milestone like turning 16, graduating from University and getting married.
 One thing is for sure, our lives change when we have children and they bring so much meaning to life.